-The explicit optimal design derived in the previous section enables us to compare with Raviv's (1979) optimal design without VaR constraint.
-To illustrate this comparison we consider two identical insurance companies while one implements the VaR policy that $\Pr\{W < w - v\} \leq \alpha$ and another doesn't.
-We consider the impact to the insurer and the insured separately.
-For this purpose we assume the same premium P is paid and the insurance contracts are issued based on the optimal design by Proposition 4.1 and Proposition 2.1 respectively.
+Analysis The explicit optimal design derived in the previous section enables us to compare with Raviv's (1979) optimal design without VaR constraint.
+To illustrate this comparison, we consider two identical insurance companies while one implements the VaR policy that $Pr\{W < w - v\} \leq \alpha$ and another does not.
+We consider the impacts to the insurer and the insured separately.
+For this purpose we assume the same premium P is paid and the insurance contracts are issued based on the optimal design by Proposition 4.1 and Proposition 2.1, respectively.
 Let a and c be the cap levels of the double-capped indemnity in Proposition 4.1 and r be the cap level in Raviv's indemnity.
 Clearly, a < r < c because both contracts have the same actuarial value.
-Both Panel A and Panel B in Figure 3 display the comparisons between the optimal insurance contract with risk management consideration with Raviv's (1979) capped indemnity without risk management consideration.
-In Panel A the second cap c > q, and $c \leq q$ in Panel B. From Figure 3, both companies provide full insurance for insured when the loss $x \leq a$ .
-If the moderate loss of x occurs, say $a \leq x \leq q$ , Raviv's optimal contract provides higher protection for the insured.
-In the event of a high loss of x > q, the insurance company which follows the risk management policy actually provides better protection to insured.
+Both panel A and panel B in Figure 3 show the comparisons between the optimal insurance contract with risk management consideration and Raviv's (1979) capped indemnity without risk management consideration.
+In panel A the second cap c > q, and $c \leq q$ in Panel B. From Figure 3, both companies provide full insurance for insured when the loss $x \le a$ .
+If the moderate loss of x occurs, say $a \le x \le q$ , Raviv's optimal contract provides higher protection for the insured.
+In the event of a high loss of x > q, the insurance company that follows the risk management policy actually provides better protection to the insured.
 Higher protection for extreme loss looks more attractive for risk-averse insurance buyers.
 On the other hand, from the insurer's perspective, Raviv's optimal insurance is not acceptable because it would violate regulatory requirements.
-To meet the VaR requirement, the insurer has to provide relatively higher indemnity protection when an extreme loss occurs, and consequently, to provide less protection if the loss x occurs in a moderate level $a \leq x \leq q$ .
-The digital indemnity improves the risk-sharing mechanism, and it enables to shift the indemnity from a moderate level of loss to the coverage of large losses.
-However, the presence of the discontinuity in the design induces moral hazard: Insured have incentive to inflate losses when it is slightly below q.
-Moreover, if insurers offer this type of indemnities, then their expected loss in case a loss occurs is greater.
-It thus increases the default risk of the insurer, which is opposite to the regulatory requirement to reduce the default risk of the insurer.
-Hence, there is a trade-off between the insured and the insurer and the VaR efffect on the insurance market as a whole is controversial.
-We will observe the same discoverties for the optimal contract from the insured's perspective in the next section.
-Figure 3: Comparison with Raviv's Optimal Design In both Panel A and Panel B we compare the optimal insurance contract of insurer with Raviv's (1979) insurance contract.
-The purpose is to show that Raviv's indemnity is smaller than insurer's optimal insurance indemnity when the loss x > q.
+To meet the VaR requirement, the insurer has to provide relatively higher indemnity protection when an extreme loss occurs, and consequently, to provide less 61